 Constructed about 1880 in local buff-colored brick, the building almost certainly is situated on the site of an earlier blacksmith shop owned by the Dauwalter family.
 It was built by Charles D. Dauwalter Sr., who had a home at 116 Fourth Street West in Carver, and whose son Charles L. Dauwalter lived in the brick Victorian house next door to the south of the blacksmith shop at 413 Broadway.
 The two-story building was constructed to serve as a blacksmith shop on the lower level and a wagon-making shop on the second story.
 Charles D. Dauwalter was born in Baden in the German States on Aug.
 28, 1833 and came to America in 1850.
 He lived for 5 years at Sandusky, Erie County, Ohio, where he learned the blacksmith trade.
 In 1857 he moved to Carver where he worked for three years as a journeyman blacksmith for John Bloedel.
-In 1860 he returned to Ohio, and in 1861 married Elisabeth Lull or Lill, who was born on Jan.
+In 1860 he returned to Ohio, and in 1861 married Elisabeth Lull or Lill, born on Jan.
 1, 1838 in Tiffin, in Seneca County.
 Sometime before Feb.
 5, 1862 Dauwalter returned to Carver where he entered the blacksmith business for himself on Broadway between 4th and 5th Streets.
-In the Minnesota Gazatteer and Business Directory for 1865, 1872, and 1873 Charles D. Dauwalter is advertised as a blacksmith, and in 1867-1868 he served on the Carver town board (council) and did work on a bridge (probably the Sixth Street bridge) near the Hertz Brewery on North Broadway.
+In the Minnesota Gazatteer and Business Directory for 1865, 1872, and 1873 Charles D. Dauwalter is advertised as a blacksmith, and in 1867 he served on the Carver town board (council) and did work on a bridge (probably the Sixth Street bridge) near the Hertz Brewery on North Broadway.
 In 1868 he worked on a culvert on the Carver and Waconia Road (today North Broadway or the Snake Road Trail).
-In 1877-1878 and he was the president (mayor) of Carver.
 In 1880 Charles D. Dauwalter was listed among Carver County's highest taxpayers in the Weekly Valley Herald newspaper.
-Dauwalter served four more terms on the Carver town council in 1879-1880, 1883-1884, 1890-1891, and 1891-1892.
 Charles D. Dauwalter died on Oct.
 14, 1903 and his wife Elisabeth on Mar.
 9, 1895.
 Both are buried in Carver's Mount Hope Cemetery.